 Recognizing a Heart Attack or Angina

-If you have risk factors for heart problems, you should always be on the lookout for signs of angina or a heart attack.
+If you have risk factors for heart problems, you should always watch for signs of angina or a heart attack.
 If you have a sudden heart problem, getting treatment right away could save your life.
 Risk factors for a heart attack include advanced age, high cholesterol, high blood pressure, having a family member who had a heart attack before the age of 50, diabetes, smoking, and stress.
 There are other risk factors, including eating a high-fat diet and not getting much exercise.

 Understanding angina and heart attack

-Angina is a painful burning, tightness, or pressure in the chest, back, neck, throat, or jaw.
-It signals a lowered amount of blood flow to the heart, most commonly explained by a blockage in a heart artery.
+- Angina is a painful burning, tightness, or pressure in the chest, back, neck, throat, or jaw.
+It means not enough blood is getting to the heart.
+This is usually from a blocked artery in the heart.
 Angina is a sign that you may be having, or are about to have, a heart attack.
 You need to see a healthcare provider right away.

-A heart attack, also known as acute myocardial infarction, or AMI, is what happens when blood cannot get to part of the heart muscle.
-Part of the heart muscle is damaged and starts to die.
+- A heart attack is also known as acute myocardial infarction (AMI).
+It is what happens when blood can't get to part of the heart muscle.
+That part of the heart muscle is damaged and starts to die.
 If enough of the heart is affected, it will severely limit its ability to send blood to the rest of the body.
 It may cause death.
 It is vital to get help as soon as possible for a heart attack.

 Stable angina versus unstable angina

-Stable angina, also known as chronic angina, has a typical pattern.
-It occurs predictably with physical exertion or strong emotion.
-Symptoms are easily relieved by rest and nitroglycerin or both.
-Angina symptoms will most likely feel the same time each time you have them.
-It is important to discuss these symptoms with your doctor as they can be a warning sign for a future heart attack.
+Stable angina is also known as chronic angina.
+It has a typical pattern.
+It happens when you exert yourself physically or feel a strong emotion.
+Nitroglycerin, rest, or both, will easily relieve stable angina symptoms.
+Stable angina symptoms will most likely feel the same each time you have them.
+It is important to discuss these symptoms with your healthcare provider.
+They can be a warning sign of a future heart attack.

-Unstable angina causes unexpected or unpredictable symptoms, commonly occuring at rest, and is a medical emergency.
-Angina is also considered unstable if resting and nitroglycerin don't provide symptom relief or if symptoms are worsening, occuring more frequently and lasting longer.
-These symptoms suggest a severe blockage or a spasm of a heart artery.
+Unstable angina causes unexpected or unpredictable symptoms, commonly when you are at rest.
+Unstable angina is a medical emergency.
+Angina is also considered unstable if resting and nitroglycerin don't ease symptoms.
+It is also unstable if symptoms are getting worse, happening more often, or lasting longer.
+These symptoms may mean you have a severe blockage or a spasm of a heart artery.
 Unstable angina is commonly a sign of an active heart attack.
 Remember the following tips:

-Stable angina symptoms should go away with rest or medication.
+- Stable angina symptoms should go away with rest or medicine.
 If they don't go away, call 911!

-For angina that shows up for the first time, there is only one response: ?call 911!
-You should never "diagnose" angina by yourself.
+For angina that shows up for the first time, there is only one response: Call 911!
+You should never diagnose angina by yourself.
 If these symptoms are new, or worse than usual, call 911!

 Warning signs of a heart attack

 If you have symptoms that you can't explain, call 911right away.
 Don't drive yourself to the emergency room.
 The following are warning signs of a possible heart attack:

-Note for women: Like men, women commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have other common symptoms, particularly shortness of breath, nausea and vomiting, back pain, or jaw pain.
+- Note for women.
+Like men, women commonly have chest pain or discomfort as a heart attack symptom.
+But women are somewhat more likely than men to have other common symptoms, such as shortness of breath, nausea and vomiting, back pain, or jaw pain.

 If you have diabetes: silent heart problems

 Over time, high blood sugar can damage nerves in your body.
 This may keep you from feeling pain caused by a heart problem, leading to a "silent" heart problem.
 If you don't feel symptoms, you are less able to recognize that you may be having a heart attack and get treatment right away.
-Talk to your health care provider about how to lower your risk for silent heart problems.
+Talk to your healthcare provider about how to lower your risk for silent heart problems.